 - Mindfulness helps lessen reactivity to negative feelings and emotions, which will help individuals detach from what many often perceive as a traumatic situation and observe it more neutrally so as to be better able to fully participate in the process.
 For example, it is often not in a client’s best interest to react impulsively to their spouse’s or co-parent’s criticism or verbal attacks.
 Developing a mindful awareness of what may trigger an impulsive reaction helps people recognize their trigger, detach from the situation, and take the time to consider an appropriate response.

-- Mindfulness allows individuals to observe/notice/attend to thoughts, feelings and perceptions.
-Taking the time to meditate and observe one’s thoughts, feelings and perceptions develops nonjudgmental awareness.
+- Mindfulness allows individuals to observe/notice/attend-to thoughts, feelings, and perceptions.
+Taking the time to meditate and observe one’s thoughts, feelings and perceptions develop nonjudgmental awareness.
 Having increased nonjudgmental awareness may help individuals make better parenting and financial decisions.

 - Attending to one’s own negative thoughts and perceptions in a nonjudgmental manner also promotes self-compassion and it is important for individuals going through what may be one of their biggest life transitions to take care of themselves.

 Anyone and everyone.
 We do our best to use a mindful approach in every case; so people who want mindful counsel, advice and advocacy should use a mindful approach.
 Anyone wanting resources for a beneficial technique that may help them through a difficult life transition should explore a mindful approach to their situation.

 Setting Intentions – We will work with you on a proven process designed to help you set your intentions and create realistic goals for you during the divorce process.
 By doing so we will be able to help you understand that you are in control of the process based on how you react and respond to various situations.

 Guided Meditation – For many people, meditation can be challenging.
 That’s why we will recommend to you specific podcasts and CDs that walk you through the entire meditation process.
 Even if you only devote five minutes every day, meditation will help you achieve a sense of peace and calm during divorce.